 According to various studies, the average person will daydream 47% of the time, every single day.

-Whether you're at work or at rest, your brain will always find time to explore and zone out.
-And while day dreaming gets a bad rap, an ever growing body of work suggests this might be further from the truth than we may think.
+Whether you’re at work or at rest, your brain will always find time to explore and zone out.
+And while daydreaming gets a bad rap, an ever-growing body of work suggests that not all mind wandering is a waste of time.

 Your brain on daydreaming

 There is a set of highly specialized areas of your brain that reflect your sensory experiences.
 This includes the limbic system (your emotions and formation of new memories) and the prefrontal cortex (behavior, personality expression, and decision making), among other more intricate points.

 Together, these areas form what scientists call the ‘default network’.
 This network operates independent of your external environment, meaning that it stimulates your train of thought autonomously.

 When you are daydreaming, this network is busy in action, helping you conjure up fantasies about the future and digging up memories from your past.

 Sigmund Freud (1856 – 1939), the pioneer of psychoanalysis, wrote a paper to the effect that daydreaming is purely a form of fantasizing.
 In his opinion, all creativity comes from fantasies, so daydreaming helps us expand our imaginative origins, helping us tap into our creative senses.